coder83431/Network-Security-Groups-NSGs-and-Inspecting-Network-Protocols/README.md

 </p>

-9. From The Windows 10 VM, open command line or PowerShell and attempt to ping a public website (such as www.google.com) and observe the traffic in WireShark.
+9. From The Windows 10 VM, open the command line or PowerShell and attempt to ping a public website (such as www.google.com) and observe the traffic in Wireshark.

 </p>